Customers are the reason why brands are shaped or shaken.

 The FRT KPI indicates the promptness of your team’s issue addressing.
 It helps you to learn if your team is sufficient enough or needs to add more resources.

-Average Resolution time Time (ART)
+Average Resolution Time (ART)

 Average resolution time indicates the average time taken by your support agents to solve the opened tickets in a given time frame.
 When you measure on a per-agent basis, you get to know who is taking longer to solve tickets.